wol-e/docker/README.md

 Template for running a jupyter notebook within a docker container.

+Docker is very popularly used for managing dependencies and services by isolating them in a fixed environemt.
+For me as a Data Sceintist it's greatest benefit is that I can package my dependencies easily together with the code of my individual  projects.
+Thus I don't have to manage any vitual environment anymore.
+Another great benefit is that shared code can be run out of the box.
+Clearly Jupyter is one of the most common Data Science tools.
+This template aims at providing an out of the box method to run a jupyter server fromwithin a docker container.

 ## How to use:

 Initially run in the root directory (where the Dockerfile is):